There’s a common pattern I see at this time of year.

 The good news is, in many cases, copy doesn’t need to be scrapped.

-It’s already heading in the right direction - and making it a FY26 priority puts you ahead of a lot of businesses.
+With thoughts down on paper, it’s already heading in the right direction - and making it a FY27 priority puts you ahead of a lot of businesses.

-But until it reflects the business clearly, it will sit where it is.
+But until it reflects the business clearly, it will stay where it is.

 Close, but not quite ready to use.